taiki45/weather_jp/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Feel free to any requests or bug reports, issues, comments.

+## Requires

+Ruby >= 1.9.2